Hugging Face: The Open-Source Heart of Modern AI

 Hardware Platforms

-HopeJR (announced May 2025) — A full humanoid robot with:
+HopeJR (announced May 2025, co-developed with The Robot Studio) — A full humanoid robot with:

-Reachy Mini (acquired through Pollen Robotics acquisition, April 2025) — Desktop humanoid robots:
+Reachy Mini (released following the Pollen Robotics acquisition, April 2025) — Desktop expressive robots:

-- Designed for testing AI applications in compact form factor
+• Designed for AI experimentation, education, and human-robot interaction in a compact form factor

 SO-101 Robotic Arm (updated from SO-100 in 2024) — Entry-level 3D-printed programmable manipulation platform for experimentation and education.